khizrim/wrapture/README.md

-# Wrapture: Wrap the text in html or custom templates
+# Wrapture: Wrap the text in HTML or custom templates

 ![Wrapture Logo](public/images/icon-64.png)